CLINICAL TRIALS OF INVESTIGATIONAL MEDICINAL PRODUCTS IN HUMAN SUBJECTS

 After ethical review – guidance for sponsors and investigators

+This document sets out important guidance for sponsors and investigators on the conduct and management of Clinical Trials of Investigational Medicinal Products (CTIMPs) following ethical review.
 The guidance is supplementary to the ethical opinion provided in the letter from the Research Ethics Committee.
 However, some reporting procedures described below are statutory requirements under the Medicines for Human Use (Clinical Trials) Regulations 2004 (“The Regulations”); this is indicated in the text.
 Failure to comply with these requirements could lead to the Research Ethics Committee recommending to the Medicines and Healthcare products Regulatory Agency (MHRA) that the clinical trial authorisation should be suspended or terminated.

 1. Further communications with the Research Ethics Committee